"It is the relationship that heals" - Irvin D. Yalom

 I’m fully insured.

-I offer a free 50 minute initial session to allow you to get a feel for the way I work as a counsellor.
-If you go on to decide that you’d like to take up therapy with me, I then charge £45 per 50 minute session.
+I offer a free 50 minute initial session, by Zoom or telephone, to allow you to get a feel for the way I work as a counsellor.
+If you decide that you’d like to take up therapy with me, I then charge £45 per 50 minute session.

 I offer several low cost sessions a week.
 Please feel free to ask about this if my normal fee is more than you can afford.